WebAssembly/spec/spectec/test-prose/TEST.md

   - the memory type memtype is valid.

 Valtype_sub
-- the value type valtype matches the value type t if:
+- the value type t' matches the value type t if:
   - Either:
-    - valtype is t.
+    - t' is t.
   - Or:
-    - valtype is BOT.
+    - t' is BOT.

 Valtype_sub/refl
 - t matches only itself.